Red squirrel: Life expectancy

 Red squirrels that survive their first winter have a life expectancy of 3 years.
 Individuals may reach 7 years of age, and 10 in captivity.
 Survival is positively related to the availability of autumn-winter tree seeds; on average, 75–85% of juveniles die during their first winter, and mortality is approximately 50% for winters following the first.

+Predators

+Red squirrels are preyed upon by a number of predators, including the pine marten, the European wildcat, and predatory birds such as owls, the Eurasian goshawk, and the common buzzard.
+Stoats also take nestlings.
+The red fox and domestic cats and dogs also prey on red squirrels when these are on the ground.
+Domestic cats in particular are a primary predator in suburban areas.

 Competitors

-Arboreal predators include small mammals such as the pine marten, wildcats and the stoat, which preys on nestlings; birds, including owls and raptors such as the goshawk and buzzards, may also take the red squirrel.
-The red fox, cats and dogs can prey upon the red squirrel when it is on the ground.
-Humans influence the population size and mortality of the red squirrel by destroying or altering habitats, by causing road casualties, and by introducing non-native populations of the North American eastern grey squirrels.

 The eastern grey squirrel and the red squirrel are not directly antagonistic, and violent conflict between these species is not a factor in the decline in red squirrel populations.
 However, the eastern grey squirrel appears to be able to decrease the red squirrel population for several reasons: